-General authority in the governance of students enrolled at BRCC is delegated to the Chancellor by the state of Louisiana Board of Regents.
+The Louisiana Community and Technical College Board, the State's Community College Management Board, delegates general authority in the governance of students enrolled at BRCC to the Chancellor.
 Within the scope of this authority delegated the Chancellor, and pursuant to further delegation to the Dean of Student Services, this Code of Student Conduct is promulgated for BRCC.

 This Code shall be published and made available by reasonable means, to students attending the college, and shall be applicable to all students.
-Upon enrollment a student shall be deemed to have accepted the conditions and obligations stated herein and to have agreed to be bound hereby, in addition to all other applicable college regulations which any have been or may in the future be issued and published by proper authority.
+Upon enrollment a student shall be deemed to have accepted the conditions and obligations stated herein and to have agreed to be bound hereby, in addition to all other applicable college regulations which have been or may in the future be issued and published by proper authority.
 This Code shall likewise apply to all student groups, whether formally or informally organized and whether recognized by the college or not.
-Conduct off campus as well as that taking place on college property shall be fully within the scope of this Code.
+Off campus conduct and conduct on college property shall be within the scope of this Code.
 The fact that criminal or civil proceedings may be instituted against a student shall not bar commencement of the disciplinary process involving such student under this Code, nor shall the college be bound by the outcome of such proceedings in the college's determination of whether misconduct did or did not occur or in the selection of an appropriate sanction.
 In regard to conduct by a student which may be the subject of such a criminal or civil action, the college shall have the discretionary right to proceed under this Code against the student before, during the pendency of, or after the final disposition of such action, or even in the absence thereof.
-The college shall resort to the disciplinary process only where the alleged conduct directly and/or adversely affects the mission of the institution or the campus community.